crcdng/jsopinion/README.md

 Everyone has an opinion about JavaScript.
 Here is mine.

 JavaScript is certainly [the world's most misunderstood computer language](http://www.crockford.com/javascript/javascript.html).
-At the same time it is now in a fundamental position: JavaScript is the language of the web.
+At the same time it is in a fundamental position: JavaScript is the language of the web.
 It gets better over time (keeping all the bad stuff), while it has spread to almost every platform.

 It is also an [artwork](http://aem1k.com/) and great [fun](https://www.destroyallsoftware.com/talks/wat), if you like Kafka.

+"Underneath that awkward Java-esque patina, JavaScript has always had a gorgeous heart."
+(Jeremy Ashkenas, http://coffeescript.org)

+I see this gorgeous heart coming out more and more with the current evolution of the language.

-What is unique about JavaScript is that not only opinionated beginners but also the most prominent experts cannot agree on fundamentals like semicola or how to implement OOP.
+What is unique about JavaScript is that not only opinionated beginners but also the most prominent experts cannot agree on fundamentals like to use/not to use semicola or how to implement OOP.
 There is slowly forming some sort of consensus that functional programming is - very - useful. 👏

+What is also unique is that the majority of "authoritative" resources is outdated and sometimes dangerously wrong.
+Signs to run away (or refactor to ES6) are `for (var i..`, `.prototype`, `that = this`, `==` (except for null testing) and similar constructions.

+There is a three-question litmus test: 1.
+Does your code reflect your intention?
+2. Does your code reflect the intention expressed in the language?
+3. Can you say "yes" three times?

-The following reflects my thinking which has changed and will change over time.
+The following Do's and Dont's reflect my thinking (which has changed and will change over time).

-## JavaScript: do's
+## JavaScript: Do's

 * ES6, transpile with Babel
 * ES6 modules, both Safari >= 10.1.2 and Chrome >= 61 support them, use webpack for other / older browsers or Babel for node.js